jdaw1/placemat/Documentation/not_glasses.md

 Then there is the complicated `VoteRecorderCrossedBox`.
 Obviously, I am not to guess the wine I know.
-It&rsquo;s elegant for that box to be crossed.
+It is elegant for that box to be crossed.
 So `VoteRecorderCrossedBox` is code returning a Boolean, it usually accessing internal variables such as `WithinTitles` and `ThisName`, as well as `VoteRecorderShowTotalRow`.
 (`VoteRecorderCrossedBox` is not intuitive to use: please suggest improvements in [issue 80](../../../issues/80/).)

 ### Superfluous

-VoteRecorderNamesOrientation controls the orientation of the NamesVoteRecorder, with allowed values /Horizontal, /Vertical, or the default value of /Either.
+`VoteRecorderNamesOrientation` controls the orientation of the `NamesVoteRecorder`, with allowed values /Horizontal, /Vertical, or the default value of /Either.

-`VoteRecorderShowTotalCol`is like `VoteRecorderShowTotalRow`, defaulting to an array of `true`.
+`VoteRecorderShowTotalCol` is like `VoteRecorderShowTotalRow`, defaulting to an array of `true`.

 And the self-explnatory parameters `VoteRecorderPaperType` and `VoteRecorderOrientation`; and `VoteRecorderTitlesFontSizeMax` and `VoteRecorderSubtitleFontSizeProportionTitles` (a positive number or /Automatic).
 The &lsquo;Total&rsquo; strings are `VoteRecorderTotalColTitle`, `VoteRecorderTotalRowTitle`: there might be changes for `Kern`ning or different languages.